aaryaparikh/warzone/README.md

 In GameStartupPhase and IssueOrderPhase, input "savegame g1"/"loadgame g1" to save/load a game to/from a game file.

-In GameStartupPhase, input "tournament -M firstmap.txt secondmap.txt thirdmap.txt -P aggressive cheater -G 3 -D 4" to start a tournament.
+In GameStartupPhase, input "tournament -M firstmap.txt secondmap.txt thirdmap.txt -P aggressive cheater random -G 3 -D 7" to start a tournament.

 Different from Build2, in GameStartupPhase, after "gamplayer -add", choose to select strategy for a new player.